zchee/golang-wiki/Gardening.md

 ### Triage new bugs

 Look at the untriaged bugs.
-For Go, we use the presence of a Milestone field to mean that the bug has been triaged.
-To search for un-milestoned issues, use https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+no%3Amilestone
+For Go, we use the presence of a Milestone field and at least one label to mean that the bug has been triaged.
+To search for un-milestoned, un-labeled issues, use https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+no%3Amilestone+no%3Alabel

 While triaging the bug: